How to Cook Asparagus in a Skillet | Easy & Delicious Recipe

 Notes

-• All of the asparagus stalks need to be touching the bottom of the pan.
+Single Layer: All of the asparagus stalks should touch the bottom of the pan.
 Don’t crowd them or have more than one layer.
 If your pan doesn’t allow this, cook them in batches as needed.

-• A sprinkle of freshly grated Parmesan over the top of the cooked asparagus is excellent.
+Super Flavor: A sprinkle of freshly grated Parmesan over the cooked asparagus is excellent.

-• Not a fan of garlic?
-Cut it down by half or omit it all together.
+Seasoning Options: If you’re not a fan of garlic, cut it down by half or omit it altogether.
+Add salt and pepper to taste.

 Nutrition